mvahaste/meridian/README.md

 - Hides clutter and distractions.
   - No unnecessary icons in the sidebars—I do most things with keyboard shortcuts or the command palette.
   - Dynamically hides the tab bar when only one tab is open.
-  - Grayscale file properties unless hovered.
+  - Hide or de-emphasize various UI elements unless hovered/focused.
   - Other small tweaks to reduce clutter.
 - Optional CSS rules you can apply on a note-by-note basis with the `cssclasses` file property.
   - `image-invert` - Inverts images.